rust-lang/book/second-edition/src/ch12-01-accepting-command-line-arguments.md

 ### Saving the Argument Values in Variables

 Printing out the value of the vector of arguments has illustrated that the program is able to access the values specified as command line arguments.
-That’s not actually our end goal, though: we want to save the values of the two arguments in variables so that we can use the values in our program.
+Now we need to save the values of the two arguments in variables so that we can use the values throughout the rest of the program.
 Let’s do that as shown in Listing 12-2:

 <span class="filename">Filename: src/main.rs</span>